-Public vs. M1 Finance for ESG Investing (Review)
+Public vs. M1 Finance: Which Investing App Wins?

-Both M1 Finance and Public are investing apps that let you easily find sustainable stocks and funds and buy fractional shares, for free.
+Both M1 Finance and Public are investing apps that let you buy stocks, ETFs, and even fractional shares, for free.
 However, the two platforms are very different.
 Keep reading to learn which one you should choose.

 Some of our posts may contain links from our affiliate partners.
 However, this does not influence our opinions or ratings.
 Please read our Terms and Conditions for more information.